 The foregoing assumptions are reviewed quarterly and are subject to change based primarily on management's assessment of the probability of the events described occurring.
 Accordingly, changes to these assessments could materially affect the valuations.

 Financial Assets and Liabilities Measured at Fair Value on a Recurring Basis

-Financial assets and liabilities measured at fair value on a recurring basis are summarized below and disclosed on the balance sheet under Derivative liability - warrants and Derivative liability - conversion option:
+Financial assets and liabilities measured at fair value on a recurring basis are summarized below and disclosed on the balance sheet under Derivative liability - warrants: